Amor-Aprca/merge-sync/README.md

+1.Installation

+pip install -r requirements.txt

-Log started at 2025-01-06 19:17:49
+0.Log started at 2025-01-06 19:17:49

   File: M:/time noly/1\09.mkv

   Video Time: 1396 s

   Audio Time: 1400 s

   Rule: video_time < audio_time

   Generated File: M:/time noly/1\09_1.mkv

   File: M:/time noly/1\09_1.mkv

   Video Time: 1396 s

   Audio Time: 1396 s

   Rule: video_time == audio_time

   Skipped

   For audio synchronization of videos or single videos in a folder, the code only affects the audio, not the video.
 The code is the duration of stretching or compressing the audio.